ruuda/blog/posts/the-yaml-document-from-hell.md

 For cases where you are stuck with yaml, generating json from a more suitable language can be a viable approach.
-Generating json also opens op the possibility for abstraction and reuse, in a way that is difficult to achieve safely by templating yaml.
+Generating json also opens up the possibility for abstraction and reuse, in a way that is difficult to achieve safely by templating yaml.